Working independently can be very attractive for some people.

 - Know and budget for what you want or will need, such as personal development courses, technology, promotional items, advertising, office materials and supplies.

 Many independent professionals struggle with charging what they are worth, collecting payment in a timely manner or meeting the obligations of being a small business owner.
 The stress from this part of work can be intense.
-Those who have been there share some tips:
+Here are some tips from those who have been there:

 - Have consistent pricing and billing terms and conditions.